tirthjagad/MobileRobotics_Project_Robocup-work_SLAM/README.md

 To run controller goto src folder and then use: <br/>
 python youbot_controller.py

-In Matlab put recorded bag file name:

-run the code.
+In Matlab put recorded bag file name and run the code.

+To spawn the objects goto src and use:<br/>
+python sdf_spawn.py

+To change the Model pose goto src and use:<br/>
+python model_state.py

+To delete the objects goto src and use:<br/>
+python delete_urdf.py